UK PM Boris Johnson to face grilling over lockdown parties | DW | 26.01.2022

 The internal inquiry into allegations about potentially illegal parties at Johnson's Downing Street offices is expected to deliver its findings soon.
 It's though the conclusions could determine the prime minister's political fate.

-Johnson faces interrogation from opposition politicians, and possibly from members of his own Conservative Party on Wednesday, in a weekly Prime Ministers' Questions (PMQs) session.
+Johnson was facing interrogation from opposition politicians, and possibly from members of his own Conservative Party on Wednesday, in a weekly Prime Ministers' Questions (PMQs) session.

 Even when the political landscape is comparatively calm, PMQs are notoriously punchy events, often featuring feisty and heated exchanges between prime ministers and the opposition benches.